LambdaTest/Cypress-Cloud/README.md

 "specs": "./cypress/integration/1-getting-started/todo.spec.js"
 ```

-> In this demo, all occurences of http://localhost:8080 have been replaced with [https://example.cypress.io](https://example.cypress.io) to prevent running the Cypress tests locally.
+> In this demo, all occurrences of http://localhost:8080 have been replaced with [https://example.cypress.io](https://example.cypress.io) to prevent running the Cypress tests locally.
 Alternatively, if you want to run your tests locally, refer to the [**Run Cypress tests locally**](https://www.lambdatest.com/support/docs/running-your-first-cypress-test/#running-your-cypress-tests-locally-on-lambdatest-platform) section below.

 3. Execute your tests using the following command in the terminal: